 - Affiliate Sales: Instead of getting paid for the link, a better way to arrange payment is via commission.
 Affiliate marketing is when you link to a product or service from your blog and when one of your readers makes a purchase through your link, the company tracks it and sends you a percentage of the sale.

 - Banner Ads & Direct Advertising: Basically running ads that are placed around your blog, when someone views an ad, or when they then click / purchase, you get paid.
-Currently there is a company called MediaVine who provides the highest paying ads.
+Currently, there is a company called Mediavine that provides the highest paying in-content ads.
 You’ll see them once in a while on this blog.
 Even though we hardly show any ads, we’re still able to earn $2,000 – $3,000 / month just by having these ads on our site.

-- Press Trips: This is literally GETTING PAID TO TRAVEL THE WORLD.
+- Press Trips: This is literally getting paid to travel.
 A tourism board or tour company invites you to their country to write about your experiences.
 They do this because your blog has large numbers and they want to introduce your readers to their tour or destination.
-The deal typically includes flights, all transport, food, travel and entertainment for the duration of the trip and you can charge for your services on top of this (upwards of $10,000/ two-week trip).
+Press trips and FAM trips typically include flights, all transport, food, travel, and entertainment for the duration of the trip and you can charge for your services on top of this (upwards of $10,000/ two-week trip).
 Tourism boards even invite bloggers on trips who haven’t grown a huge audience.
-They often choose based on quality of content and target audience, rather than numbers.
+They often choose based on the quality of content and target audience, rather than numbers.

 Once you learn the skills, they are also transferable to other travel jobs.